Slip and Fall Accidents

 - Partial hip replacement – This procedure usually involves a surgeon sawing off the top of the femur bone and replacing it with a metal head that fits into a cup installed in the hip socket.

-Establishing Liability in Slip and Fall Cases
+Florida Laws Ruling Liability in Slip and Fall Accidents

 (1) If a person slips and falls on a transitory foreign substance in a business establishment, the injured person must prove that the business establishment had actual or constructive knowledge of the dangerous condition and should have taken action to remedy it.
 Constructive knowledge may be proven by circumstantial evidence showing that: